-On June 30, 2001, Rand was holding approximately \$132,000 in cash compared to a total of approximately \$512,000 (\$304,000 cash and \$208,000 in marketable preferred equities) at December 31, 2000.
-The decrease in liquidity has resulted in decreased interest earnings on idle cash balances.
+On September 30, 2001, Rand was holding approximately \$714,000 in cash (primarily generated from the sale of the ADIC securities in August 2001) compared to a total of approximately \$512,000 (\$304,000 cash and \$208,000 in marketable preferred equities) at December 31, 2000.
+Through August, Rand had a decrease in liquidity, which resulted in decreased interest earnings on idle cash balances.

-During the six-month period ended June 30, 2001 Rand sold its investments in Motorola and Texaco preferred stocks, valued at \$0.2 million at December 31, 2000, and made a \$55,000 follow-on investment in Platform Technology Holdings.
+During the nine-month period ended September 30, 2001, Rand has sold 70,000 shares of its ADIC holdings and also sold its investments in Motorola and Texaco preferred stocks.
+New investments included an Ultra-scan bridge loan of \$100,000 and a \$55,000 follow-on investment in Platform Technology Holdings.

-Rand also adjusted the valuations for several portfolio investments during the period to include; ARIA Wireless Systems, Inc., Pathlight Technology, Inc./ADIC, Fertility Acoustics, Inc., BNKR.com; however, these are non-cash adjustments.
+During the year, Rand also adjusted the valuations for several portfolio investments during the period, which included; ARIA Wireless Systems, Inc., Pathlight Technology, Inc./ADIC, Fertility Acoustics, Inc., BNKR.com; INRAD, Inc.